Frequently Asked Questions

 index.js

-: This will contain our Express server and Vonage integration logic..env
+: Contains your Express server and Vonage integration logic..env

-: This file will store sensitive credentials like API keys and phone numbers.
+: Stores sensitive credentials like API keys and phone numbers.
 Never commit this file to version control..gitignore

 Configure